ianlewis/todos/README.md

 ### Why not just use `grep`?

-`grep` is an amazing and blazingly fast tool.
+`grep` is an amazing and very fast tool.
 However, there are a few reasons why you might use `todos`.

 1. `grep` doesn't have much knowledge of code and languages so it's difficult to differentiate between comments and code. `todos` will ignore matches in code and only prints TODOs found it comments.
 It also ignores matches that occur in strings.
 2. `grep` doesn't know about repository structure.
-It doesn't have inherant knowledge of VCS directories (e.g. `.git`) or vendored dependencies.
+It doesn't have inherent knowledge of VCS directories (e.g. `.git`) or vendored dependencies.
 It can't make use of `.gitignore` or other hints.
 3. `todos` will parse TODO comments and can output in different formats such as